11 Shrubs You’ll Regret Planting

 Some are garden thugs, others are maintenance hogs or one-hit wonders.
 Don't bother planting these shrubs.

 Everyone loves this golden harbinger of spring when it’s in bloom, for about 15 minutes in early spring.
 Seriously.
-The show is about a week long and then you have a green blob the rest of the growing season.
+The show is about a week long, and then you have a green blob the rest of the growing season.
 Make that a green blob constantly in need of a haircut, because forsythia tends to look unruly if it doesn’t get a regular snip.
 More maintenance and fewer flowers (if you wait too long to prune it) is not a recipe for a great shrub when there are so many better candidates.
-Never plant these flowers in your garden.

 This weedy shrub has sharp thorns, which makes it a pain to deal with.
 Literally.
-But its real threat is the fact that autumn olive (Elaeagnusspp.) is easily spread by birds and then ends up out-competing other plants because it is so adaptable — even making its own nitrogen.
+But the real threat is that autumn olive (Elaeagnusspp.) is easily spread by birds, then ends up out-competing other plants because it is so adaptable.
+It even makes its own nitrogen.
 It’s actually banned in a number of states.
 Here’s how to stop invasive plants from taking over your yard.